 - Find time to relax, doing the things you enjoy.
 It might be listening to music, arts, sports, anything that takes your mind off what’s causing you to feel stressed.

-- If the self-care ideas don’t quite cut it talk to a professional such as a GP or your school nurse who will listen to you and suggest ways to help you feel more settled in your new school.
+- If the self-care ideas don’t quite cut it talk to a professional such as a GP or your public health nurse who will listen to you and suggest ways to help you feel more settled in your new school.